 - Staff working in different parts of the organisation

 Depending on the scope of your project, it is also essential to consider the functions of a project group, super-user group, reference group and a steering group.

 More information about these functions can be found under How to Choose Your Team in the article Implementation resources: Project strategy.

 4 Adapt environment

-Configuration and system implementation is started by Inspera immediately after the System setup meeting.
-The next step in the implementation process is the initial account configuration where the customer decides the settings on the system.
+Configuration and system implementation is started by Inspera immediately after System setup.
+The next step in the implementation process is the initial account configuration where you decide the settings of the system.

-Configurations are relevant for setting up an Inspera Assessment tenant where relevant functions and options are available.
-These configurations allow you to enable functions and options that are relevant for your organisation and allows you to turn off unnecessary elements that are not in use and may disturb the view.
+These configurations allow you to enable functions and options that are relevant for your organisation, and allow you to turn off unnecessary elements that are not in use and may clutter the interface.

-To complete the initial configuration, the customer project team will have to provide information on the desired settings.
-This information gathering is conducted through email and/or in a status meeting*.
-Your Onboarding Consultant will provide you with the full list of available configurations in Inspera Assessment.
+To complete the initial configuration, your project team will have to provide information on the desired settings.
+This information is gathered through email and/or in a status meeting*.
+Your Onboarding Consultant will provide you with the full list of available configurations in Inspera.
 See also Available configurations in Inspera Assessment (requires login).

 5 Status meetings*